 The second group of men is those with normal penises but who desire a longer or thicker penis.

 The third group, where a penile enhancement procedure might be required is female transsexuals who desire a female-to-male sex change (gender reassignment) operation.

 Here are some key facts about the Penoplasty surgery:

 Penile enhancement procedures range from manual exercises to surgical procedures.
 At present, there is no consensus in the scientific community of any non-surgical technique that permanently increases either the thickness or length of the erect penis that already falls into the normal range (4 to 6 inches).
 The surgical alteration of the penis, called Phalloplasty, involves, in almost every instance a change in the length and width or girth of the shaft.
 The changes are never made to the Corona, or head of the penis.
 In fact, most of the surgical changes that occur are cosmetic, and not in any manner associated with the biological mechanisms of how the penis works.

 Procedures can be performed individually or at the same time, depending on your goals and your body type.
-All penile enhancement surgical procedures are performed as outpatient procedures in our fully accredited surgical facilities.
-Procedures can be performed either under local anesthesia or general anesthesia.
+All penile enhancement surgical procedures are performed as Day care procedures in our fully accredited surgical facilities.
+Procedures can be performed either under Regional anesthesia or general anesthesia.

 Penile Enlargement Surgery is done once satisfactory penile lengthening is achieved.
 Penile enlargement is done by multiple sessions of fat grafting / transplant procedure.
 Fat is harvested from lower abdomen / thighs.
 Procedure is done under spinal anesthesia as day care procedure.
 There will be immediate significant enlargement appreciated.
 There will be some amount of swelling which reduces in 2-3 weeks they can resume normal sexual activity after 1 month.
 The repeat sessions are done with a gap of 2-3 months till satisfactory enlargement is achieved.